ops-shadow/Complete-Ethical-Hacking-Bootcamp/7 - websites/09 - SQL Injection.md

 * **Time-based:** a resposta demora quando a condição é verdadeira (ex.: SLEEP(5)).
 * **Out-of-band:** menos comum, a base faz uma requisição externa se a condição for verdadeira.

+As injeções de SQL deste exercício no metasploit são iguais a do exercício **In-band**.